 Our technical experts partner with their peers in the humanitarian community to conduct research and share best practices and evaluation tools to help advance and improve humanitarian assistance.
 Program areas garnering research attention include mental health and psychosocial support, gender-based violence and infectious disease.

 Leveraging Experience in the Fight Against Ebola Virus Disease

-This July, our Mental Health and Psychosocial Support team working in Azraq refugee camp in Jordan will be trained on a new intervention adapted for Syrian culture, Group Problem Management Plus, and thereafter will facilitate this group-based support program for Syrian clients.
-International Medical Corps is partnered with the University of New South Wales, who will conduct research to measure the impact of this intervention.
+Our Mental Health and Psychosocial Support team working in Azraq refugee camp in Jordan is trained on a new intervention adapted for Syrian culture, Group Problem Management Plus, and is facilitating this group-based support program for Syrian clients.
+International Medical Corps works with the University of New South Wales, which will conduct research to measure the impact of this intervention.

 Ebola Virus Disease Data Sharing Platform

-International Medical Corps is partnering with our colleague INGO Medecins Sans Frontieres, the West African Health Organization, the West African Taskforce for Emerging and Re-emerging Infection (WATER), Oxford University, the Welcome Trust and the World Health Organization as co-founders and steering committee members of the EVD Data Sharing Platform, whose goal is to collect and assure unfettered access to all clinical, laboratory and epidemiological data collected during the 2014-2016 epidemic to strengthen the global response to any future outbreak.
+International Medical Corps is working with Medecins Sans Frontieres, the West African Health Organization, the West African Taskforce for Emerging and Re-emerging Infection (WATER), Oxford University, the Welcome Trust and the World Health Organization as co-founders and steering committee members of the EVD Data Sharing Platform, with the goal of collecting and assuring unfettered access to all clinical, laboratory and epidemiological data collected during the 2014–2016 epidemic, to strengthen the global response to any future outbreak.

 Mental Health for Primary Health Care Toolkit for Use in Humanitarian Settings